 Since 1985, America has celebrated July as the nation’s official Park and Recreation Month.
-AFI recognizes the importance of community parks and recreational areas and the role they play as a contributing environmental indicator for better health and physical activity.
+The American Fitness Index recognizes the importance of community parks and recreational areas and the role they play as a contributing environmental indicator for better health and physical activity.

 OUT is IN